Recently, Ithaca became the first town in the U.S. to issue a proclamation stating its support for kids out and about on their own.

-No one is saying we must get rid of Child Protective Services or the police.
-Only that, in the absence of any other evidence of neglect or abuse, simply giving kids some free time on their own, unsupervised, should not be enough to trigger an arrest or investigation.
+No one is against Child Protective Services or the police doing their jobs.
+On the contrary!
+Rather, we should free them up to investigate cases of serious wrongdoing.
+In the absence of any other evidence of neglect or abuse, simply giving kids some free time on their own, unsupervised, should not be enough to trigger an arrest or investigation.

 How can we give parenting back to parents — and childhood back to children?
 Pass this: